FlexMeasures/flexmeasures/documentation/tut/building_uis.rst

 This function allows us to request a chart (actually, a JSON specification of a chart that can be interpreted by vega-lite), and then embed it within a ``div`` tag of our choice.

+From FlexMeasures, we are using the `GET /api/dev/sensor/(id)/chart/ <../api/dev.html#get--api-dev-sensor-(id)-chart->`_ endpoint.
+Browse the endpoint documentation to learn more about it.

+.. note:: Endpoints in the developer API are still under development and are subject to change in new releases.

-Here are some common parameter choices:
+Here are some common parameter choices for our JavaScript function:

 .. code-block:: JavaScript